Sophie Casey

-Sophie Casey (born 22 October 1991) is an Australian rules footballer playing for the Collingwood Football Club in the AFL Women's (AFLW).
+Sophie Casey (born 22 October 1991) is a former Australian rules footballer who played for the Collingwood Football Club in the AFL Women's (AFLW).
+Casey was one of the inaugural players in the AFLW competition and made her debut in the league’s historic first match in February 2017 at IKON Park.

 Early life and state football

-Born in Holbrook, New South Wales, Casey was introduced to footy with Auskick.
-She played for three years with Riverina Lions in the Canberra League, while attending university in Wagga Wagga.
-She then joined VFLW club, Eastern Devils.
+Sophie Casey was born in Holbrook, New South Wales, where she was introduced to Australian rules football through the Auskick program.
+She played for three years with the Riverina Lions in the Canberra League while attending university in Wagga Wagga.